usds/website-staging/_projects/0008__medicaid.md

 ## Background

 After the COVID-19 Public Health Emergency (PHE) ended, the [Facing a Financial Shock](https://www.performance.gov/cx/life-experiences/facing-a-financial-shock/) team at the U.S. Digital Service (USDS) partnered with the Center for Medicaid and CHIP Services (CMCS) and state Medicaid agencies to improve eligibility and enrollment systems.
-By mobilizing a small strike team of implementers to analyze the software and processes that Medicaid uses to complete health coverage renewals, USDS helped CMCS and state teams tackle major challenges.
+By mobilizing a small strike team of implementers to analyze the software and processes that are used to complete health coverage renewals, USDS helped CMCS and state teams tackle major challenges.